BuYaoHoYo/PChat/README.md

 # PChat
-A Terminal Chat Software.
+PChat is a terminal chat software.
 Characterized by safety!